-To identify an appropriate file system:
+To identify an appropriate file system, follow these steps:

-- Use the bdf command to determine the free disk space on each mounted file system. - From the display, identify a file system that has appropriate free space.
+- 1. Use the df -k command to determine the free disk space on each mounted file system. - 2.
+From the display, identify a file system that has appropriate free space.

-Note: The file system can be a local file system or an NFS file system on a certified NAS device.
+Note: The Oracle base directory can be on a local file system or on an NFS file system on a certified NAS device.